 Engineering Managers Understand Business Needs

 There’s an element to the engineering manager role that is focused on a blend between project and product management.
-For clarity, I define (in a short version) project management as the process of managing time and resource allocation pertaining to work efforts and product management as interpreting customer requirements as work efforts.
-These two things together allow an engineering manager to understand shifting timelines and understanding changes in business priorities.
-It can be very difficult to lead a team if the engineering manager lacks the ability to coordinate the team members effectively or adjust to roadmap changes (as inevitably happens).
+For clarity, I define (in a short version) project management as the process of managing time and resource allocation about work efforts and product management as interpreting customer requirements as work efforts.
+These two things together allow an engineering manager to understand shifting timelines and changes in business priorities.
+It can be very difficult to lead a team if the engineering manager cannot coordinate the team members effectively or adjust to roadmap changes (as inevitably happens).

 Engineering Managers Are Technical

 Some might say this isn’t a must, and while I agree it may not be a must, I think it’s really valuable!
 So I like looking at this as a spectrum to make it a bit more understandable.
-On one end of the spectrum there are individuals that can jump right in and be an active individual contributor with an extremely high degree of effectiveness.
-In software, this could look like someone that can work in the codebase to add features or fix bugs or otherwise has a high-degree of understanding of all of the systems working together.
+On one end of the spectrum, there are individuals who can jump right in and be an active individual contributor with an extremely high degree of effectiveness.
+In software, this could look like someone who can work in the codebase to add features or fix bugs or otherwise has a high degree of understanding of all of the systems working together.